knuthaug/blog.knuthaugen.no/_posts/2018-05-29-latest-is-a-bad-idea.md

 ---
 layout: post
-title: "Latest is such a bad idea"
+title: "Latest is Such a Bad Idea"
 published: true
 tags: [opinions, caching, versioning]
 ---